DropYourHead/titanic/README.md

 predict_simple_use_xgb_with_most_features:
 simply using xgb without cross validation and add features: Cabin and Embarked and ticket the public score is : 0.78468

+This is a quite simple task and the training set is not large, so I try to use a simple decision tree to solve it.
+Just practice my coding ability.